oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 We also need to specify what OCI Compartment the data will be stored in - S3 does not have the concept of compartments, so as we're using the Oracle Object Storage S3 compatible API we need to specify the compartment to be used when the data arrives.

-We will gather a number of bits of information here, **please save it** in a text editor or notepad for later use !
+We will gather a number of bits of information here, **please save it** in a text editor or notepad for later use!

 Firstly let's get the OCI Region details.